Passport Application & RenewalPage Overview

 See the State Department’s page about passport cards to learn more about this subject, including how to apply for the card.

-Before you go through the application process, be sure travel to your destination actually requires a passport.
-For instance, you don't need a passport if you're an American citizen traveling to any of the 50 states, the U.S. territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Swains Island, or the Virgin Islands.
+Before you go through the passport application process, be sure travel to your destination actually requires a passport.
+For instance, you don't need a US passport if you're an American citizen traveling to any of the 50 states, the U.S. territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Swains Island, or the Virgin Islands.
 However, if you're traveling through a foreign county en route to your U.S. destination, you will need a passport.

 Your choice of transportation also affects whether you'll need a passport.
 If you're traveling to Canada or Mexico on the ground or by sea, you won't need one (although you do need to provide another type of proper identification, such as a passport card, enhanced driver's license (EDL), or trusted traveler program card).
 If you're traveling to those countries by air, though, you must have a passport.

 The U.S. Department of State provides an informative passport guide that makes it simple to determine whether you need a passport.
 All you have to do is enter your travel destination.